Tiramisu Baked French Toast Casserole – A French Toast Bake with panache! Decadent layers of coffee and cream with a chocolate almond crumble top.

 - 1/4 cup granulated sugar

-- When ready to bake, pour the egg mixture over the chopped yeast rolls.
-Mix by hand so that all roll pieces are saturated, then sprinkle the top with chocolate almond crumble.
+When ready to bake, pour the egg mixture over the chopped yeast rolls.
+Mix by hand so that all the roll pieces are saturated.
+Then sprinkle the top with chocolate almond crumble.
 Bake for 45-60 minutes until golden and bubbly.
 Jiggle the pan to make sure the center is firm.

 Disclosure: This post is sponsored by Sister Schubert’s Rolls.
 All opinions are my own.